 Priests and therapists would like to think they know the secrets to a truly successful marriage, but according to NeighborhoodScout's research, the folks of the neighborhood may actually hold the key.
 74.7% of its residents are married, which is a higher percentage than is found in 98.9% of the neighborhoods in America.

 In addition, if you are planning to retire in Colorado, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Colorado, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.9% of neighborhoods in CO.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.4% of neighborhoods in CO.
 If a Colorado retirement is in your future, this neighborhood should be one of the places you visit.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 Did you know that the neighborhood has more Danish and Armenian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.2% of this neighborhood's residents have Danish ancestry and 4.9% have Armenian ancestry.